 Mandatory materials and equipment list for the 13 hour Course:

-- Basic Guard Card or provisional status document from the PILB
+- Basic Work /Guard Card issued by from the PILB

 - Verification of Employment for Armed Security (VEAS) form.
 You cannot take the course without this form.
 It must be presented to the instructor before class begins.
 No exceptions.

 - The firearm(s) you intend to qualify with.
 Modern, serviceable handguns only

 - Backup gun in same caliber (recommended, but not required)

 - 300 rounds of ammo.
 No handloaded ammo, please!
 Commercial reloads are OK.

 - Duty belt, retention holster, and magazine holder